ccorboy/project_one/README.md

 ## Logistic Regression with Reduced Features (final model) - Confusion Matrix, Accuracy Score and Classification Report

 The accuracy score for the Logistic Regression Model with a reduction of features is 90%.
 This is interpreted as the model (logistic regression with reduced features) correctly classifies information 90% of the time.
 The higher the accuracy score the better the model is at predicting outcomes; however it also can indicate a model that is overfitting the data and would not be able to be generalized to other similar datasets.
+In our model, while the accuracy score is high at 90% the specificty is low at 50%.
+This means the model is better at predicting who will develop CHD versus who will not develop CHD.
+In the case of CHD, where the outcome can be very serious for an individual, having higher sensitivity is likely more important than having high specificity.
+This model offers a good starting place to predict CHD at a population-based level, but more data, and likely more robust datasets, would be needed to use machine learning to accurately predict CHD on an individual patient level.

 ### Accuracy Score